Director, Governance, Legal and Performance

 The internal structures within which governance operates are Council and its committees, and the Vice-Chancellor and President and their advisory committees.
 Council also adopts policies and procedures to guide staff and students in carrying out their responsibilities and activities, and the Vice-Chancellor and President is responsible for approval of policies on management matters.
 Staff and students are obliged to work within these policies and procedures.

 Policies define QUT’s position and objectives on matters of strategic significance and are published in the online Manual of Policies and Procedures (MOPP) which articulates most internal policies and the delegations, authorities and reporting responsibilities of staff.
 Clear operational instructions and guidance derived from the policies and procedures are normally found on the websites of the divisions, faculties and institutes.
 Council has delegated some authority for policy approval to certain University committees or University officers.
 The Register of Authorities and Delegations (QUT staff access only) provides further details.

 QUT aims to serve the community and strengthen its distinctive national and international reputation by combining academic strength with practical engagement with the world of the professions, industry, government, and the broader community.
-QUT’s vision and values are outlined in its Blueprint.
+QUT’s vision and purpose are outlined in its Blueprint.

 Underpinning QUT's values is the QUT Staff Code of Conduct (B/8.1) designed to assist each member of the University community, including members of Council, in discharging the obligation to act ethically and to observe the highest standards of behaviour.
 The Code of Conduct is based on the Public Sector Ethics Act 1994 (Qld).
 In addition, the QUT Student Code of Conduct outlines the behaviours and standards which promote a positive experience for all members of the student community.
 The Codes of Conduct for staff and students recognise academic freedom, freedom of expression and other human rights as important principles underpinning the University’s operations (Protection of academic freedom and freedom of speech (A/1.7)).

 Council is committed to infusing social justice philosophy and practices into all aspects of its activities (A/8.4).
 The QUT Reconciliation Statement (A/8.3) recognises the particular responsibility of educational institutions to redress disadvantage and to overcome prejudice and commits QUT to sustainable reconciliation between Indigenous (Aboriginal and Torres Strait Islander peoples) and non-Indigenous Australians.